Set Rehypothecation

 Set an allocation Ratio

-Use the slider labeled “Allocate % of PT-cUSDO to a vault” to define what portion of the pool’s assets is lent to an external vault.
+Use the “Allocate % of PT-cUSDO to a vault” slider to set what percentage of the pool’s total assets will be rehypothecated into an external vault.

 If you are not using rehypothecation, you can simply set Min, Max, and Target all to 100%.